MEU or Floats

 A combat zone is an area of operations where military forces conduct armed fighting with enemy forces.

 A float deployment is on a Navy ship with Marines and Sailors.
 The float may have a final destination and drop-off point, or the Marines and Sailors may stay aboard the ship for the duration of the deployment.

-Deployment for relief efforts include areas such as the December 2004 Tsunami.
+Deployment for relief efforts includes aiding other countries in natural disasters such as tsunamis.
 In some instances, Marines already deployed on a float may be re-directed to relief efforts.

 Unit Deployment Program (UDP)

 Marines may be deployed to many other countries, including Japan, Australia, and Africa.
 Marines may also be deployed to other non-hostile countries around the world to maintain operations.
 As an example, Marines are deployed to various countries around the world to provide security for a number of US Embassies.
 Deployments to Australia and Japan may include floats to neighboring countries such as the Philippines and South Korea.

 UDP is a program designed to increase the training level and unit continuity of Marine Corps units stationed in the continental United States.
 In most cases, your Marine will go on a float to do different training exercises in different environments.